BestTimesToVisit.com Logo

 attraction

-Stand in awe before Bab Mansour, Meknes's monumental city gate, a masterpiece of Moroccan architecture.
-Its intricate tilework and imposing arches are best admired in the late afternoon sun, casting long shadows that highlight its historical significance.
-Look for the subtle carvings and imagine the centuries of history that have passed through this grand entrance.
+Stand in awe before Bab Mansour, Meknes's monumental city gate, a masterpiece of Moroccan Islamic architecture.
+Admire the intricate tilework and imposing arches, and imagine the centuries of history that have passed through this grand entrance.
+For the best light and fewer crowds, visit in the late afternoon as the sun casts long shadows.

 attraction